ch39336699/liftinator/README.md

 | [Spunk]()                      | Local running Splunk login                        |
 | [Swagger API]()                | Swagger for API endpoints                         |

-## 📝 Simple Setup
+## 📝 Basic Setup
-For simple setup, follow these steps:
+For basic setup, follow these steps:

 * Clone the repository.
 * Run **maven install** on the **pom.xml** the root directory of the project.
 This should first build **common-libs** and then build the **capacity-coordinator-service** and **edge-service**.
 If everything builds ok you should see: